 Clearly there are a range of challenges to developing a therapeutic relationship including the distance that a screen creates through the limited physical presence of the counselor.
 As opposed to two real people connecting we have the two dimensional experience of connecting over a screen.
 This absence of physical presence may make the client feel less emotionally close and limits the capacity of the counselor to contain and comfort at times of distress.
 This extends to the reduced availability of visual, verbal and non-verbal cues.
 In a traditional counseling setting the counselor and client communicate using their whole bodies with it being much easier to notice visual and verbal cues.
 For instance a client tapping his foot in a session provides a useful cue for the counselor which may indicate that the client is feeling anxious and this behavior can be explored with the client.
 This kind of non-verbal communication can be easily missed in a more technological setting.
 Obviously these issues are further amplified when using chat technology, where the counselor has no access to visual and verbal cues.
 Technological counseling also brings with it the challenges of technical issues -a poor webcam connection or poor sound quality can challenge or interrupt the development of a meaningful counselling relationship (Mulhauser,2016).

 Yet despite these challenges as regards barriers to forming a meaningful counseling relationship research regarding the efficacy of technological counseling is suggesting promising outcomes.
-Many studies indicate that technological counseling is as effective as traditional counseling (see this article).
+Many studies indicate that technological counseling is as effective as traditional counseling.
 For some, the issues with technological counseling may actually improve the willingness of the client to share information as it creates a sense of anonymity or invisibility that’s non-threatening and therefore clients may feel more open to share (Perle, Langsam and Nierenberg, 2011).
 In a technological counseling setting clients may be more easily inclined to speak about experiences that are stigmatizing or embarrassing (Landau, 2009).
 Increased client compliance and consistent attendance might also have a positive impact in the long run on the development of a meaningful counseling relationship.
 Perhaps it also goes back to the point made at the beginning of this article, that for many of us we have become used to forming relationships within a technological sphere.
 We as creative and resourceful human beings find the means to express our emotions and connect to others with the tools we have at our disposal.
 So if that means using CAPS LOCK to express our anger or a smiley to show we are feeling pleased, human beings find the means to connect and will apply this to technological counseling, using their relationships to grow.

 Perle JG, Langsam LC and Nierenberg B. Controversy clariﬁed: An updated review of clinical psychology and tele-health.
 Clinical Psychology Review 2011; 31:1247–1258.